Articles on

 Bodily exercise profited little, but godliness much—both here below and for eternity.
 (1 Timothy 4 by J.N.
 Darby)

 The safeguard against these evils is found in,"godliness".
 The truth of godliness (or according to the better translation "piety") has a very prominent place in this First Epistle to Timothy.
-The word is used sixteen times in the New Testament, nine of these occasions being found in this Epistle 2:2; 3:16; 4:4,7,8; 6:3,5,6,11).
+The word is used sixteen times in the New Testament, nine of these occasions being found in this Epistle, 1 Tim.
+2:2; 3:16; 4:4,7,8; 6:3,5,6,11).
 Piety is the confidence in the known and living God that leads the believer to walk in the holy fear of God amidst all the circumstances of life.
 It recognizes and honors God, and is therefore the very opposite of sanctimoniousness that seeks to exalt self.
 (Warnings Against Religious Flesh and Instruction in Piety: 1 Timothy 4 by H. Smith)

 The allusion is probably to the public games, as in 1 Cor.
-9:24,25, where, in speaking of the public races, he says, "every man that striveth for the mastery is temperate in all things".
-He continues to warn us, in that passage, that such exercise in temperance only has a passing advantage; at best it only obtains " a corruptible crown; in contrast to the "incorruptible" which the Christian has in view.
+9:24-25, where, in speaking of the public races, he says, "every man that striveth for the mastery is temperate in all things."
+He continues to warn us, in that passage, that such exercise in temperance only has a passing advantage; at best it only obtains "a corruptible crown;" in contrast to the "incorruptible" which the Christian has in view.
 (Warnings Against Religious Flesh and Instruction in Piety: 1 Timothy 4 by H. Smith)

 Piety is that individual confidence in God that takes up every circumstance of life in relation to God.
 (Warnings Against Religious Flesh and Instruction in Piety: 1 Timothy 4 by H. Smith)